mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 It's easy for an author to interpret criticism of their code as an implication that they are an incompetent programmer.
 Code reviews are an opportunity to share knowledge and make informed engineering decisions, but that can't happen if the author perceives the discussion as a personal attack.

 As if this wasn't difficult enough, you also have the challenge of conveying your thoughts in writing, where the risk of miscommunication is much higher.
 The author can't hear your tone of voice or see your body language, so it's even more important to articulate your feedback carefully.
-To an author who's feeling defensive, an innocuous note like, "You forgot to close the file handle," can be read as, "I can't *believe* you forgot to close the file handle!
+To an author who's feeling defensive, an innocuous note like, "You forgot to close the file handle," can read as, "I can't *believe* you forgot to close the file handle!
 You're such an idiot."

 # Techniques